rigganni/Dog-Breed-Classification-With-Convolutional-Neural-Networks/README.md

 2. Download the [dog dataset](https://s3-us-west-1.amazonaws.com/udacity-aind/dog-project/dogImages.zip).
 Unzip the folder and place it in the repo, at location `path/to/dog-project/dogImages`.
 The `dogImages/` folder should contain 133 folders, each corresponding to a different dog breed.
 3. Download the [human dataset](http://vis-www.cs.umass.edu/lfw/lfw.tgz).
 Unzip the folder and place it in the repo, at location `path/to/dog-project/lfw`.
 If you are using a Windows machine, you are encouraged to use [7zip](http://www.7-zip.org/) to extract the folder.
-4. Make sure you have already installed the necessary Python packages according to the README in the program repository.
+4. Make sure you have already installed the necessary Python packages.
+Anaconda was used in development of this project.
+The file `conda.yml` is contained in this repository to reproduce the environment.

+### Files

+* `dog_app.ipynb`: Jupyter notebook containing all code for dog classification utilizing CNN's
+* `conda.yml`: Anaconda development environment utilized

+### Usage

+Open Jupyter notebook in a Jupyter instance of your choice.

+### Future Improvements

+* Migrate to AWS SageMaker
+* Use bayesian optimization for hyperparameter tuning